Deformed SPDE models with an application to spatial modeling of significant wave height: Results of case study

 \subsection{Model fit}

-Before fitting the model, the data was logarithmized and then standardized marginally by subtracting the sample mean and dividing with the sample standard deviation for the values for each of the spatial locations separately.
+The model presented in Section~\ref{sec:model} was fitted to the data described in Section~\ref{sec:data}.
+Before fitting the model, the data was logarithmized and then standardized marginally by subtracting the sample mean and dividing with the sample standard deviation for the values of each of the spatial locations separately.
+This was possible since each location had replicate observations.
 The data is partitioned into a training set and a validation set by taking every other day into the training set and the remaining days in the test set.
-By this partition, each data set contains $585$ replicates.
+By this partition, each dataset contains $585$ replicates, no closer than 2 days apart.

 The proposed model of Section \ref{sec:model} is fitted to the training data using the parametrization of Section \ref{sec:estimation}.
-In the cosine series expansions of the $h_i$ functions $k=4$ was used, yielding $5\cdot5 = 25$ parameters to be estimated for each function.
-Since the data is marginally standardized, we assume that it has a constant zero mean as well as a unit marginal variance.
+In the cosine series expansions of the $h_i$ functions, $k=4$ was used yielding $5\cdot5 = 25$ parameters to be estimated for each function.
+Since the data is marginally standardized, we assume that it have a constant zero mean as well as a unit marginal variance.
 Hence, except for the coefficients in $h_1(\psp), h_2(\psp), h_3(\psp)$, the only other parameters to be estimated are $\std_{\epsilon}^2$ and $\nu$.
 The model thus required estimating $77$ parameters in total.

-A histogram of the local estimates of the smoothness parameter $\nu$ using the method of Appendix \ref{sec:MLlocal} can be seen in Figure \ref{fig:estSmooth}.
+A histogram of the local estimates of the smoothness parameter, $\nu$, using the method of Appendix~\ref{sec:MLlocal} can be seen in Figure~\ref{fig:estSmooth}.
 All estimated values are between $1$ and $3$ with the median close to $2$, corresponding to $\smooth = 3$.
-Since the SPDE only is Markov if $\alpha$ is an integer, we fix $\alpha=3$ before estimating the other parameters.
+Since the FEM approximation of~\citet{lit:lindgren} only allow for $\smooth$ such that $2\alpha \in \N$, we fix $\alpha=3$ before estimating the other parameters.